justin-calleja/Gut-wiki/Doubles.md

 # or
 var doubled_inner_b = double(SCRIPT_WITH_INNERS, 'InnerB').new()
 ```
+When doubling Inners and passing a loaded class, you have to pass the class that contains the Inner Class(es).
+Given the example above, you __CANNOT__ do `double(ScriptWithInners.InnerB)`.
+You __MUST__ always pass the path to the inner classes.

 ### Doubling a Scene
 A doubled version of your scene is created along with a double of its script.
 The doubled scene is altered to load the doubled script instead of the original.
 A reference to the newly doubled scene is returned.
 You can call `instance` on the returned reference.